-We get in trouble when we think of fishing as referring to a person's initial salvation and shepherding as referring to their subsequent growth in grace.
+The fundamental flaw is that we think of fishing as referring to a person's initial salvation and shepherding as referring to their subsequent growth in grace.

 But scripture does not portray these activities in that way.

 Think about the image of the good Shepherd who searches for the lost sheep.